 Boasting perhaps the most varied backdrops of all antique fairs in the UK, the Great Antiques & Vintage Fair is also one of the largest in the country with a huge and eclectic mix of collectables and vintage items from all eras ready to be discovered.

-The event – which is part of Racecourse Tuesday in Nottingham this year – has a real feel-good factor thanks to its licensed bar and live music and is a perfect place to pick out a hidden treasure or find some home décor inspiration while soaking up the unique atmosphere.
+The event has a real feel-good factor thanks to its licensed bar and live music and is a perfect place to pick out a hidden treasure or find some home décor inspiration while soaking up the unique atmosphere.

 IACF Alexandra Palace Antiques & Collectors Fair